-When people discuss the idea of selling leads to businesses, they talk about how you can make all this money doing it and how great it is.
-However, the problem is that they don't show you how to actually do it.
+When people discuss the idea of selling leads to businesses, they talk about how you can make a ton of money doing it and how great it is.
+However, the problem is that they don’t show you how to actually do it.

 A little-known fact about me is that in the last two years, I’ve made over $10,000 selling leads to businesses; I found a way to do it all by myself.
 Today, I want to tell you exactly how you can sell leads from your website.

 That being said, let’s go ahead and get started.

 The first thing to understand about selling leads from your website is that your content strategy is a crucial part of this process.
 Personally, I’m not a very big fan of starting a blog just for the purpose of driving leads to local businesses.

 I prefer to create an authority website about a specific niche or specific topic, then grow it very large and add selling leads as a component of the core business.
 Your content strategy needs to solve problems where leads are going to be the solution.

 Some good examples are “Best X in Y,” or “Best DUI Lawyer in Chicago.”
 A better example would be writing a piece of content that discusses what to do if you get a DUI.
 Then, when an individual has a DUI and they’re trying to find out what they need to do, you can give them a lawyer as a solution.

 If you go a step further, you could write something like, “Do DUI Lawyers Give Free Consultations?”
 Now, if there is an individual that has a DUI and they are looking for a lawyer consultation, you’re going to be the particular post they find.

 All three of those examples lead to getting a DUI lawyer, but two of them solve a problem and entice the website visitor to put themselves in as a lead to get a response to their problem.
 Plus, the types of terms you use when you’re solving a problem are usually less competitive.